werf/werf/docs/pages/reference/registry/cleaning.md

 Command delete every image created by dapp.
 Other docker images like image specified in `from:` directive in dappfile - remains.

-### Garbage collection with GitLab CI
+### Cleaning GitLab CI docker registry

-Given project, where dapp executes with `--tag-ci` option when push images.
+Given project, where dapp executes with `--tag-ci` option to push images.

-On the first step, the following command cleanups repo:
+On the first step, the following command performs garbage collection in repo:

 ```
 dapp dimg cleanup repo ${CI_REGISTRY_IMAGE}
 ```

-On the second step, the following command cleanups local storage:
+On the second step, the following command performs synchronizing of local storage with registry:

 ```
 dapp dimg stages cleanup local --improper-cache-version --improper-repo-cache ${CI_REGISTRY_IMAGE}
 ```

-Read a deeper example with garbage collection and GitLab CI [here]({{ site.baseurl }}/how_to/gitlab_ci_cd_integration.html).
+Read a deeper example [here]({{ site.baseurl }}/how_to/gitlab_ci_cd_integration.html).